Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

 The following example shows how the `BrowserCredential` could be used to authenticate a `ServiceBusClient`.
-Keep in mind that for this example to work, the redirect URI configured in the AAD application should point to the same page that runs this code originally (for example, `http://localhost:80`):
+For this example to work, the redirect URI configured in the AAD application should point to the same page that runs this code originally.
+For example, `http://localhost:80`.

 ```ts
 import { ServiceBusClient } from "@azure/service-bus";